Skull and facial fractures are broken bones of the head and face. Injury can result in damage to the brain.

 Both skull and facial fractures may be life-threatening conditions.
 They require immediate medical treatment.

-Skull and/or facial fractures are caused by direct trauma to your head.
+Skull and/or facial fractures are caused by direct trauma to the head.
 Trauma can be caused by:

 Factors that may increase the chance of a skull and/or facial fracture include: